-So, if real address validation is what you need, you may want to read our review on how to choose an address validation provider.
-It can help you choose the best address validation API for your needs.
+There are also many qualified providers besides Google.
+You may want to see our review on how to choose an address validation provider.
+It can help you select the best address validation API specific to your needs.

 Address Standardization APIs